ufal/neuralmonkey/docs/source/tutorial.rst

 Part VII. - Conclusions
 -----------------------

-This tutorial gave you the basic notion of how to design your experiments using Neural Monkey.
-We designed the experiment on the task of automatic post-editing.
-We got the data from the WMT 16 APE shared task and preprocessed them to fit our needs.
+This tutorial gave you the basic overview of how to design your experiments using Neural Monkey.
+The sample experiment was the task of automatic post-editing.
+We got the data from the WMT 16 APE shared task and pre-processed them to fit our needs.
 We have written the configuration file and run the training.
 At the end, we evaluated the model on the test dataset.

-If you want to learn more, the next step is perhaps to browse the ``examples`` directory in the repository and try to see what's going on there.
+If you want to learn more, the next step is perhaps to browse the ``examples`` directory in Neural Monkey repository and see some further possible setups.
 If you are planning to just design an experiment using existing modules, you can start by editing one of those examples as well.